Working in Zurich?

 Unemployed: What Now?

 If you should be laid off during your time as an expat in Zurich, you may be entitled to unemployment benefits.
 Everyone who has paid social insurance contributions for at least twelve months within the last two years receives financial benefits under certain conditions.
 Among other things, you must not have given notice yourself without due reason, and you must prove that you are actively looking for work.

-If you fulfill the legal requirements, you will get 70-80% of your income for at least eight months.
-The exact sum, as well as the duration, of those benefits depends on various factors, e.g. your family situation and the length of your previous employment.
-In case that you should become unemployed after relocating to Zurich, please get in touch with the local RAV (regionales Arbeitsvermittlungszentrum — regional job center) as soon as possible.
+If you fulfill the legal requirements, you will get 70 to 80 percent of your income for at least eight months.
+The exact sum as well as the duration of those benefits depend on various factors, e.g. your family situation and the length of your previous employment.
+In case that you should become unemployed after relocating to Zurich, please get in touch with the regionales Arbeitsvermittlungszentrum (RAV — regional job center) as soon as possible.

 For more information on unemployment benefits in Switzerland, please refer to our respective in-depth article.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.

 If there’s something you’re still not sure about, check out the InterNations Forum.